gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 ### Audio Controls

-This section allows full control of the master (overall) volume and to mute/unmute all devices.
-For playback of music you can advance forward or backwards in the music queue, or select a specific track for playback via the selection field (switching immediately if already playing, otherwise will be the track started via the Start/Stop button).
-Lastly, you can change the effects volume as needed via the dedicated buttons.
+This section allows full control of the system (overall) volume, effects volume, and music volume along with the ability to mute/unmute all devices.
 The current volume levels will be shown and updated in real-time whether adjusted via the web UI, the pack, or wand.

+For playback of music you can use the improved navigation controls:

+- Previous Track
+- Start/Stop Playback
+- Pause/Resume Playback
+- Next Track

+You may also jump directly to a specific track for playback via the selection field (switching immediately if already playing, otherwise will be the track started via the Start/Stop button).

 **Note:** Only the track numbers are known to the WavTrigger device, and track names are not available for display.
 Music tracks must begin at value "500" per the naming convention used by the GPStar controllers/software.